javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-expression/article.md

 Function Declaration is shorter and more obvious.
 The additional bonus -- it can be called before the actual declaration.

-Use Function Expression to write elegant code when the function must be created at-place, inside another expression or when Function Declaration doesn't fit well for the task.
+**Use Function Expression to write elegant code when the function must be created at-place, inside another expression or when Function Declaration doesn't fit well for the task.**

+We also touched two other ways to create a function:

+- Arrow functions: `(...args) => expr` or `{ ... }`

+    They provide a short way to create a function that evaluates the given `expr`.
+More to come about them.

+- `new Function(args, body)`

+    This syntax allows to create a function from a string, that may be composed dynamically during the execution, from the incoming data.